bit-broker/website/content/en/docs/getting-started/install-k8s.md

 }
 ```

-Like all BitBroker API end-points, these requires a working [authorisation](/docs/api-conventions/authorisation/) to be in place.
+Like all BitBroker API end-points, these require a working [authorisation](/docs/api-conventions/authorisation/) to be in place.
 Hence, this announcement can be used for testing or verification purposes.

 #### Uninstallation